shansing/xavior/README.md

  ./xavior -l "127.0.0.1:5555" -r "10.10.10.10:2222" -sp "ChangeTh1sToARandomLonger0ne123456" -rp "ChangeTh1sToARandomLonger0ne654321"
 ```

 Right, no need to swap the `-sp` and `-rp`.
-Then you can log in to your SSH server though the XOR tunnel:
+Then you can log in to your SSH server through the XOR tunnel:

 ```sh
 ssh username@127.0.0.1 -p5555